mathiasertl/django-ca/docs/source/ca_examples.rst

 .. _subjectKeyIdentifier:

 ********************
-subjectKeyIdentifier
+SubjectKeyIdentifier
 ********************

 .. seealso:: https://tools.ietf.org/html/rfc5280#section-4.2.1.2

-The subjectKeyIdentifier extension provides a means of identifying certificates.
+The SubjectKeyIdentifier extension provides a means of identifying certificates.
 It is a mandatory extension for CA certificates.
 Currently only RapidSSL does not set this for signed certificates.

-The value of the subjectKeyIdentifier extension reappears in the :ref:`authorityKeyIdentifier` extension.
+The value of the SubjectKeyIdentifier extension reappears in the :ref:`authorityKeyIdentifier` extension.

 In CA certificates